H.R. 7269: Helping Our People Act of 2026

 Bureau of Indian Affairs

-The Bureau of Indian Affairs is the core Interior agency for federal tribal relations and is relevant because the bill affects a tribal settlement trust fund and federal engagement with the Tribe.
+The core Interior agency for federal-tribal relations, relevant because the bill affects a tribal settlement trust fund and the United States' engagement with the Puyallup Tribe.

 Department of the Interior

-The Secretary referenced in the bill is the Secretary of the Interior, whose department would oversee approval of any management plan.
+The Secretary referenced throughout the bill is the Secretary of the Interior, whose department would approve any trust fund management plan.

 H.R.
 7269 Bill Text